welmends/HoughTransformPIC/README.md

 - Select in project properties to run as Simulator with UART I/O Output Enabled

-- Run as Debugger mode
+- Run as Debugger mode or

-- Or

 - Select in project properties to run as PICKIT3